LibreQoE/LibreQoS/README.md

 # LibreQoS
 ![Banner](docs/Banner.png "Banner")
-LibreQoS is a Smart Queue Management system designed for Internet Service Providers (such as Fixed Wireless Internet Service Providers) to optimize the flow of their customers' traffic and thus improve the end-user experience, prevent [bufferbloat,](https://www.bufferbloat.net/projects/bloat/wiki/Introduction/)
+LibreQoS is a Quality of Experience and Smart Queue Management system designed for Internet Service Providers (such as Fixed Wireless
+Internet Service Providers) to optimize the flow of their customers' traffic and thus improve the end-user experience, prevent [bufferbloat,](https://www.bufferbloat.net/projects/bloat/wiki/Introduction/)